SCL93/restauranttracker/README.md

 proximity tracking which is not persistent, but only active whenever someone visits a restaurant.
 In addition, the use would not be limited to COVID-19, but for future pandemic tracking as well.

+## User Stories ##

+- As a user, I want to be able to add customers, and their contact information to a list
+- As a user, I want to be able to delete customers from customer list
+- As a user, I want to be able to see the current list of customers for a day
+- As a user, I want a separate list of customers for each business day
+- As a user, I want to be able to filter for customers in a list given a list of names